Graphical User Interface Testing: Squish GUI Tester

 Local execution through Squish IDE

-The application to be tested (AUT) and Squish are two independent processes.
+The application under test (AUT) and Squish are two independent processes.

 Squish consists of two processes:

-• Squish Runner: Interprets the test script and asks Squish Server to execute the actions of the script.
+• Squish Runner: Interprets the test script and asks Squish Server to execute the script's actions.

 • Squish Server: Starts the AUT and injects a small library (hook) that interacts with the AUT.